MonstrousSoftware/Duck-Land/README.md

  below the clipped region.
 If we add a safety margin, the decals appear to be floating in the air when upright.

 - Known issue: when viewing from above the impostors flatten out sideways leaving a hole in the middle.

-- (gdx-teavm version not working yet as the impostors don't appear.)

 Modeling caveats